 Current, official, working bio:

 Micah Vandegrift is Florida State University’s Director of Digital Scholarship.
-He coordinates the digital scholarship activities for the library and directs the Office of Digital Research and Scholarship (DRS), which provides consultations, infrastructure, and project development in the areas of: academic publishing, data services, researcher development and digital projects.
-Micah serves on the editorial board for the Journal of Librarianship and Scholarly Communication, the advisory board for ARCS (Advancing Research Communication and Scholarship), is a member of the first THATCamp Council, and is Florida State University Library’s liaison to the Library Publishing Coalition and the Coalition of Open Access Policy Institutions.
+He coordinates the digital scholarship activities for the library and directs the Office of Digital Research and Scholarship (DRS), which provides consultations, infrastructure, and project development in the areas of: academic publishing, research data services, digital pedagogy, and digital humanities.
+Micah serves on the editorial board for the Journal of Librarianship and Scholarly Communication and on the DLF Project Managers Group Steering Committee.